Archived - Your Tax Dollar: 2012–2013 Fiscal Year

-Last year, spending on federal grants, contributions and subsidies added up to $34.5 billion, close to 13 cents of each tax dollar spent.
-This included approximately:
+Last year, spending on federal grants, contributions and subsidies added up to $34.9 billion, close to 13 cents of each tax dollar spent.
+This included:

-- $7.7 billion in transfers for First Nations and Aboriginal peoples
+- $6.2 billion in transfers by Indian Affairs and Northern Development for First Nations and Aboriginal peoples;

-Other funding went to student assistance programs, health research and promotion, the arts, amateur sports, and multiculturalism and bilingualism.
+Other funding was provided in support of farmers and other food producers, research and development, infrastructure, regional development, health research and promotion, the arts, amateur sports, international assistance and multiculturalism and bilingualism.

 Other program expenses